Kilbolane Castle

-The east tower was acquired by captain John Nicholls who built a single story house against the bawn wall and passed the property on to his eldest grandson, John Bowen.
-John Bowen began to build Kilbolane House at the end of the Castle garden shortly after 1695.
+The east tower was acquired by a captain, John Nicholls, who built a single-storey house against the bawn wall and passed the property on to his eldest grandson, John Bowen.
+John Bowen began to build Kilbolane House at the end of the castle's garden shortly after 1695.
 A new church was erected in 1832, chiefly at the expense of the Rev. J. Bruce with support of the Ecclesiastical Commissioners.

 In 1897, the ruins of Kilbolane Castle, which had been vacant for some years, were purchased by David O'Leary Hannigan JP (who also purchased Mountshannon House in 1915).
-The south tower and west wall remain intact, with maintenance provided by the Board of Works.
+The south tower and west wall remain intact, with maintenance provided by the Office of Public Works.
 The view from the southwest provides a glimpse of the original layout of the castle, with its high walls and tower.